king-11/gossip-glomers/broadcast/README.md

 ### Channel Management and Efficient Goroutine Usage
 - The `passingChannel` is a buffered channel used to queue messages for broadcasting to neighbors.
 This ensures that messages are processed asynchronously without blocking the main execution flow.
-- The `SendToNeighbours` function consumes messages from the `passingChannel` and efficiently uses goroutines to broadcast each message to all neighbors except the source node.
-A `sync.WaitGroup` is used to wait for all goroutines to complete before processing the next message.
+- The `SendToNeighbours` function consumes messages from the `passingChannel`, batches them, and efficiently uses goroutines to broadcast each batch to all neighbors except the source node.
+A `sync.WaitGroup` is used to wait for all goroutines to complete before processing the next batch.
 - The `passingChannel` is closed when the server stops.
 Before sending or receiving from the channel, the implementation checks whether the channel is closed to avoid blocking operations.

 ## Learnings